vernisaz/simhttp/README.md

 TRWS - is a successor of TJWS, but instead of servlets it runs CGI web applications which can be written in any language including Rust.
 It also supports websocket endpoints.
 They can be applications supporting the standard OS piping.
 Such approach is more beneficial than offered by Rocket A web framework for Rust gear Rust.
 Although web applications can look not so slick as when used the Rocket.
+If you use **hyper**, then you need to build a server for the particular use case.
+Using SimHttp is a lose coupling approach when you do not need to rebuild a server for every use.
+It's also CI/CD friendly.
 ## Building
 RustBee scripting file is provided to build the server.
 There are 4 dependencies from the micro libraries crates pool.
 They should be cloned and built first.